carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 However, as a package adds more files, it will probably want to separate out into multiple _libraries_<sup><small>[[define](/docs/guides/glossary.md#library)]</small></sup>.
-A library is the basic unit of _code reuse_.
+A library is the basic unit of _dependency_.
 Separating code into multiple libraries can speed up the overall build while also making it clear which code is being reused.
 An example API file in the library of `Shapes` in the `Geometry` package would look like `package Geometry library("Shapes") api;`.